DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/README.md

 * utils

-    The folder has three .py inside.
+    The folder has four .py inside.
     - data.py is used to preprocess the data in order to enter it to the model
     - plots.py make plots of the hyperparameter exploration
     - training.py is the loop of training the model